fysoul17/firebase_auth_simplify/README.md

 FacebookSignInAPI api;
 await api.signIn();

-api.signOut();

 ...
 ```

 So if your priority is 'simplisity' and 'less code', consider using this package.

-## Who should consider NOT using
+## Who should consider NOT using this
+Firstly, if your project uses only one or two sign-in methods, it might be better using [firebase_auth](https://pub.dev/packages/firebase_auth) package directly.

-As this package includes several 3rd party sign-ins, such as google, facebook and kakao, it contains related packages which you might not need it.
+Secondly, as this package includes several 3rd party sign-ins, such as google, facebook and kakao, it contains related packages which you might not need it.
 For example, even though you only provide email and google sign-in methods to the customer, your project will still contain facebook or other sign-in packages which is not necessary in your case.
 If the issue matters to you, I recommend using your own way instead of implementing this package

 ## Currently supporting Sign-ins (X = supporting)
 - [X] Email